etjump/documentation/docs/client/client_cvars.md

 ------------------------|:-------------:|-------------
 etj_speedSizeY          | any integer   | 3

-Vertical size of speedometer 2.
+Vertical size of the ETJump speedometer.

 ---